mounirlamouri/storage.js/README.md

 ## API

 The API aims to be very simple and close to localStorage that is known by most web developers.
-That means that whatever the backend is (IndexedDB or localStorage), the data store is going to be represented as a key/value store.
+That means that whatever the backend is the data store is going to be represented as a key/value store.

 The API is accessible from `window.storage` on which the following methods can be accessed: